Carolina Michaëlis station: History

 The station was built in the corridor of the former gauge Porto to Póvoa and Famalicão railway line that operated into the Porto-Trindade terminus.
 These lines dated from the opening of that terminus in 1938, and were closed in 2001 to enable the construction of the Metro.

 The new station was inaugurated on 7 December 2002 and commercial services started on 1 January 2003.
 This section was initially served by the initial line A operating between terminals at Trindade and Senhor de Matosinhos.
 The line was extended eastwards from Trinidade to Estádio do Dragão on 5 June 2004.
 Using the same tracks, line B started operation on 13 March 2005, line C on 30 July 2005, line E on 27 May 2006, and line F on 2 January 2011.

 Services

 Carolina Michaëlis is served by lines A, B, C, E and F (which run as one line within the metropolitan area).
-It it is preceded by Lapa and followed by Casa da Música.
+It is preceded by Lapa and followed by Casa da Música.
 Like other stations in the common section of lines A, B, C, E and F, Carolina Michaëlis sees a very frequent service, with up to 21 trains per hour in both directions.

 The station is located along a slope between the Rua da Infanta Dona Maria, to the north and above the platforms, and the Rua de Oliveira Monteiro, to the south and below.
 It is partly covered by the Carolina Michaëlis de Vasconcelos stairway, which links the two streets, and has two through tracks served by two side platforms.
 Access is by lift or stairs.